 Overseeing the location and activity of scattering funeral ashes does not fall within TRCA's mandated responsibilities.
-This service falls more appropriately within the jurisdiction of those agencies responsible for cemeteries and other end of life institutions, namely municipalities and faith-based organizations, or even private companies such as cemetery groups.
-As such, staff recommend that this activity is not an appropriate use of TRCA lands.
-However, TRCA would consider a request by a partner municipality subject to a detailed review and upon completion of an agreement as outlined in more detail below.
+This service falls more appropriately within the jurisdiction of agencies responsible for cemeteries and other end of life institutions, namely municipalities and faith-based organizations, or even private companies such as cemetery groups.
+However, TRCA would consider a request by a partner municipality that is interested in establishing an appropriate site, under management agreement with the TRCA, which explicitly includes for the dispersal of funeral ashes utilizing TRCA lands, subject to a detailed review and upon completion of an agreement as outlined in more detail below such an agreement would include all costs for TRCA being covered by the municipality.
+Such a request would also include required resourcing for all aspects of the development, operations and administration of such a site.

-TRCA Support for Municipalities
+Potential TRCA Support for Municipalities

-However, in partnership with municipalities or in our role as technical reviewers and resource managers TRCA can play an important advisory role with respect to the selection of appropriate sites along watercourses within the jurisdiction, as well as potentially play a support role on a fee-for-service basis in the planning, design and construction of infrastructure along watercourses.
-As well, TRCA continues to play a regulatory role for any activities within a TRCA regulated area under s.28 of the Conservation Authorities Act, that would propose alterations to a watercourse.
-Regardless of the agency overseeing the dispersal of funeral ashes, the following considerations, and associated costs, should be kept in mind in site selection along watercourses for the purposes of scattering funeral ashes:
+In partnership with municipalities or in our role as technical reviewers and resource managers, TRCA can play an important advisory role with respect to the selection of appropriate sites along watercourses within the jurisdiction, as well as potentially play a support role on a fee-for-service basis in the planning, design and construction of infrastructure along watercourses.
+Regardless of the agency or organization overseeing and administering the dispersal of funeral ashes, the following considerations, and associated costs, should be kept in mind in site selection along watercourses for the purposes of scattering funeral ashes:

-- There must be evidence there is no negative impact on the watercourse.
-This may be through investigatory studies, ongoing monitoring, or added restoration to mitigate potential impacts or create an added benefit to the aquatic system; - To mitigate environmental risks and where it is culturally appropriate, it may be advisable to consider alternatives to direct input into a watercourse, such as a treatment wetland.
-However, such an option would need to be discussed with the potential user groups of such a site to ensure appropriateness for the faith groups that may utilize the facility; - Provided there is no negative impact, infrastructure to minimize damage to shoreline should be considered, such as a modified fishing node; - Archaeological sites along watercourses should be considered to prevent the contamination of those sites; and - Cultural and accessibility, both in general and for people with mobility issues, considerations for the location and of the appropriateness of the site must be considered.
-Outreach to the community requesting a site should be carried out. - Given the sensitive nature of dispersing the funeral ashes of loved ones, an appropriate agency or organization with appropriate experience should administer the customer services aspects of this work. - That the organization is in compliance with the Funeral, Burial and Cremation Services Act, 2002, including ensuring the site is designated as a cemetery and the relevant organization is licensed as a cemetery operator.
+There must be evidence there will be no negative impact on the watercourse.
+This may be through investigatory studies, ongoing monitoring, or added restoration to mitigate potential impacts or create an added benefit to the aquatic system.
+Negative impacts can include, but not be limited to, excessive sediment or debris accumulation, loss of riparian or aquatic habitat, trampling of vegetation, and/or shoreline or streambank erosion:

+- Consideration of sites could include areas of existing disturbance to minimize impacts to undisturbed natural areas, as well as areas with existing public access, or where public access can be easily achieved; - Sites should be located where access to flowing water or open water can be achieved to limit the build-up of ashes over time; - To mitigate environmental risks and where it is culturally appropriate, it may be advisable to consider alternatives to direct input into a watercourse, such as a treatment wetland.
+However, such an option would need to be discussed with the potential user groups of such a site to ensure appropriateness for the faith groups that may utilize the facility; - Provided there is no negative impact, infrastructure to minimize damage to the shoreline should be considered, such as a modified fishing node, gathering site or access point; - Archaeological sites along watercourses should be considered to prevent the contamination of those sites; and - Cultural and physical accessibility, both in general and for people with mobility issues, considerations for the location and of the appropriateness of the site must be considered.
+Outreach to the communities that may utilize the site should be carried out. - Given the sensitive nature of dispersing the funeral ashes of loved ones, an appropriate agency or organization with appropriate experience should administer the customer services aspects of this work. - Lands should be under management agreement with member municipalities to provide customer service and legal indemnity to TRCA for this use.